Charles O'Conor (historian): Professional life

 O'Conor's later life was that of the respected dean of Irish historians.
 He continued to write as he had always done, in favour of ideas that he himself favoured and were consistent with the historical record, and against any and all ideas that were inconsistent with the historical record, including those of other Irish historians.
 Such was his esteemed reputation that even those whom he challenged would include his challenges in the next edition of their own books.
 He would continue to collect, study, and annotate Irish manuscripts, and when he died, his collection became the first part of the Annals of the Four Masters at the Stowe Library.
 In 1883 these were returned to the Royal Irish Academy library.

-In 1766 he was introduced by Edmund Burke to the Revd.
+In 1766, he was introduced by Edmund Burke to the Revd.
 Thomas Leland at Trinity College Dublin, and was using its library and meeting its Provost from 1767.

-His unfinished History of Ireland, that Johnson had encouraged in 1777, was destroyed on his instructions at his death.
+His unfinished History of Ireland, which Johnson had encouraged in 1777, was destroyed on his instructions at his death.

 In his Tour in Ireland (1780) Arthur Young mentioned his visit to O'Conor:

 At Clonells, near Castlerea, lives O’Connor, the direct descendant of Roderick O’Connor, who was king of Connaught six or seven hundred years ago; there is a monument of him in Roscommon Church, with his sceptre, etc. I was told as a certainty that this family were here long before the coming of the Milesians.
 Their possessions, formerly so great, are reduced to three or four hundred pounds a year, the family having fared in the revolutions of so many ages much worse than the O’Niels and O’Briens.
 The common people pay him the greatest respect, and send him presents of cattle, etc., upon various occasions.
 They consider him as the prince of a people involved in one common ruin.